top of page

 The Most Overlooked Landscape Liabilities in HOAs

-Dead limbs over walkways and parking areas create direct injury risk.
+1. Uninspected Tree Canopies: Dead limbs over walkways and parking areas create direct injury risks.

-Irrigation System Deterioration leaks waste water and creates soil instability.
+4. Irrigation System Deterioration: Leaks waste water and create soil instability.

 The Financial Impact of Doing Nothing